ssaumyaa7/ssaumyaa7/README.md

 - 👯 I’m looking to collaborate with spirited fellows.
 - 🥅 2021 Goals: Contribute more to Open Source projects 👷
 - 😄 Pronouns: She/Her
-- ⚡ Interesting fact: Reading, writing, swimming and painting keep my energy up.
+- ⚡ Interesting fact: Reading, writing, swimming and painting keeps me energized.

 ## Connect with me: